 Bear Valley Route (North Ridge)

 The North Ridge Route, from the Bear Valley tailhead at the top of Snow Bear Drive, is a fun Class 2 ridge walk with 2,300 feet of elevation gain and excellent views over Anchorage and across the inlet.
 Unfortunately, the most difficult thing about this route is parking: due to intensive lobbying by local residents the official Chugach State Park trailhead only has spots for four cars, parked tightly between two signs.
-Those who park anywhere else risk parking tickets from APD, though enforcement is uneven and the legality of the “No Parking” signs and tickets has been questioned.
+Those who park on nearby streets risk tickets from APD, though enforcement is uneven and the legality of the “No Parking” signs and tickets has been questioned.
 There is also overflow parking on Honey Bear Lane on a widened stretch of road about two thirds of a mile below the trailhead.
 But if you’re hoping to score a prime parking spot, this trailhead is best tackled on weekdays or in the off-season.

 So you lucked out and got one of the spots?
 The clearly-signed trail begins at the parking lot and switchbacks through dense alder toward the broad shoulder of McHugh’s north ridge.
 After a third of a mile from the parking lot, the trail enters open tundra.
 Follow the trail or strike out and find your own way up to Point 3,200.
 This is the only part of the hike that can feel tedious, though the slogging is tempered by fantastic views up the Rabbit Creek drainage toward Ptarmigan and the Suicides.

 From the top of Point 3,200, follow the crest of the ridge 1.9 miles to the summit of McHugh.
 The wind-swept tundra and rocky ridgeline is easy to follow and runs at a relatively shallow angle, though there are two prominent notches during which you’ll lose (and regain) about 150 feet of elevation each time.
 This ridge is well-traveled and there is an informal trail running along it most of the way.
 At the last rocky point before the summit, the trail disperses onto a broad face that sweeps up toward McHugh’s craggy crown.